 - Excavation reveals bizarre Celtic burial with hybrid-animal bone arrangements

-Whilst the age of the Gundestrup Cauldron is generally agreed upon, its origin is a more debatable matter.
-It has been established that the cauldron was not made locally, and that it was brought to the area from somewhere abroad.
+The Gundestrup Cauldron origin is a debatable matter.
+It has been established that the cauldron was not made locally and that it was brought to the area from somewhere abroad.
 There are two main theories regarding where this ‘somewhere abroad’ actually is.
-The first of these is that the cauldron is of Gaulish origin, and that it came from somewhere in the ‘Celtic’ world.
+The first of these is that the cauldron is of Gaulish origin, and that it came from somewhere in the Celtic world.

 - The Carnyx: Ancient Trumpet Leading Celtic Warriors to Battle